As careful as you are when it comes to your baby’s safety and well-being, accidents like head injuries are bound to happen.

 6. Use an age-appropriate car seat for your baby and always buckle him in.

 7. Baby proof all the potential danger zones in your house by installing safety gates at the top and bottom of any staircase and safety grills on all windows.

 8. Always strap your baby into the stroller or onto the changing table, as you never know when he might be able to roll over.

-10. Place a soft play mat under your baby’s play gym or play area, so there is a something to cushion his fall in case he tips over.
+10. Place a soft play mat under your baby’s play gym or play area, so there is something to cushion his fall in case he tips over.

-Should your baby have a head injury and you’re unsure about what to do next, it is best to bring him to get checked by a healthcare professional just to be certain that everything is fine.
+Should your baby have a head injury and you’re unsure what to do next, it is best to bring him to get checked by a healthcare professional just to be certain that everything is fine.

 Has your baby bumped his head or had a fall before?
 What are your home remedies to cure a “goose egg”?
 Tell us in the comments section.